Care Guide

 Finally

-There’s no “right answer” to caring for indigo.
+There is no single “right answer” to caring for indigo.

 You’ll learn as you go.